JetBrains/kotlin-web-site/docs/topics/collection-transformations.md

 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

 For building maps with collection elements as values, there is the function [`associateBy()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/associate-by.html).
 It takes a function that returns a key based on an element's value.
-If two elements are equal, only the last one remains in the map.
+If two elements' keys are equal, only the last one remains in the map.

 `associateBy()` can also be called with a value transformation function.